David Degtyarev: Career

 In December 2022, at the Para Powerlifting World Cup in the UAE, he won a gold medal, conquering the weight of 175 kg.
 In the sum of three approaches, gaining 510 kg, David won the second gold medal of the tournament.

+Degtyarev won the gold medal in the men's 54 kg event at the 2024 Summer Paralympics held in Paris, France.